bburchfield04/whatsyoursign/README.md

 # whatsyoursign
-Javascript and JQuery horoscope generator.
+A generator for random horoscopes coded using Javascript and JQuery.
+The background changes to a birthstone color for each Zodiac sign.